-As a curator, Kirsten believes in the power of ideas, objects and art to convey universal and personal stories.
+Kirsten is an independent curator and arts administrator who believes in the power of ideas, objects and art to convey universal and personal stories.
 She strives to create exhibitions that are approachable, playful, transformative and educational to audiences of all kinds.
+Kirsten's creative endeavors aim to support curious minds through formal exhibitions, public interventions, and even, a podcast series.
+Her work is driven by three core ideals: process is essential, context creates access, and collaboration is crucial.

 In 2015 Kirsten graduated from the Maryland Institute College of Art (MICA) in Baltimore with an MFA in Curatorial Practice.
 While at MICA she was the Graduate Curatorial Fellow at The Contemporary and a Graduate Teaching Intern for MICA's Exhibition Development Seminar.
-A born and raised Oregonian, Kirsten Marie Walsh received her BA in Studio Art from Willamette University in Salem, Oregon.
+A born and raised Oregonian, Kirsten received her BA in Studio Art from Willamette University in Salem, Oregon.
 Before making the trek out east, she spent six years curiously exploring the worlds of artists, architects, and designers at Ziba Design and the University of Oregon.
+Kirsten currently works at AndersonMasonDale Architects in Denver as a Project Coordinator supporting architectural work through administration, writing and design.

 MFA IN CURATORIAL PRACTICE